-- 1. Provide an arterial transport corridor that connects key destinations in Drury east and west to support and integrate with urban growth in Drury - 2.
+- 1. Provide an arterial transport corridor that connects key destinations in Drury east and to support and integrate with urban growth in Drury - 2.
 Provide an arterial transport corridor that is safe for all users - 3.
-Contribute to mode shift by prioritising frequent and reliable public transport and provide a choice of transport options including active transport.
+Contribute to mode shift by providing a choice of transport options including active transport.